 This upgrade:

 - benefits native animals in Phillip Island through minimising light pollution.
-Artificial light can disrupt circadian cycles, change behaviour, reduce survivorship or reproductive output.
+Artificial light can disrupt circadian cycles, change behaviour, reduce survival rates and reproductive success.

 - gives us better visibility and control of streetlights (i.e. notification of outages and pole collisions) so we can fix any damage and get the power back on faster.